sqlite_open

 Description

 Executes a query and returns the result as a 2d array of type type.
-This supports string, integer, float and blob datatatypes.
+This supports string, integer, long long, float and blob datatatypes.
 Question marks in the query are placeholders.
 Extra arguments to the function are bound to these placeholders from left to right.

 See Also

-sqlite_open, sqlite_get_table, sqlite_get_array, sqlite_get_row, sqlite_exec, sqlite_changes
+sqlite_open, sqlite_get_table, sqlite_get_row, sqlite_exec, sqlite_changes

 sqlite_exec